City Hall-County Building: Holabird & Roche Building (1908–present)

+The adjacent Richard J. Daley Center was constructed as an annex in the 1960s as the city and county governments outgrew the city hall-county building.

+Holabird & Roche (later known as Holabird & Root) also designed the Northwestern Mutual Life Insurance Co. building at 720 E Wisconsin Avenue in Milwaukee.
+The Northwestern Mutual Life Building, which opened in 1914, bears striking similarity to Chicago City Hall, particularly its five-story colonnade and three grand entryways.

 Features

+Entrance reliefs

-Chicago City Hall's entrance features four relief panels sculpted in granite by John Flanagan.
+The main (west) City Hall entrance features four reliefs sculpted by John Flanagan.
 Each of the panels represents one of four principal concerns of city government: playgrounds, schools, parks, and water supply.
-As visitors enter the building, they are greeted with elaborate marble stairways and bronze tablets honoring the past city halls of Chicago from 1837 to the present.
-The first major renovation project undertaken was in 1967 as major city departments, originally located outside Chicago City Hall, were moved in.

-The "fifth floor" is sometimes used as a metonym for the office and power of the mayor – located in City Hall.
+The main (east) County Building entrance features four additional high reliefs: a man studying a scroll; a man holding a sailing ship and fishing net; and two near-identical reliefs depicting an older version of the county seal flanked by two young men.

-Green Roof
+Green roof

-In 2001, 38800 sqft roof gardens were completed serving as a pilot project to assess the impact green roofs would have on the heat island effect in urban areas, rainwater runoff, and the effectiveness of differing types of green roofs and plant species for Chicago's climate.
+In 2001, 38800 sqft roof gardens were completed atop the west wing serving as a pilot project to assess the impact green roofs would have on the heat island effect in urban areas, rainwater runoff, and the effectiveness of differing types of green roofs and plant species for Chicago's climate.
 Although the rooftop is not normally accessible to the public, it is visually accessible from 33 taller buildings in the area.
 The Garden consists of 20,000 plants of more than 150 species, including shrubs, vines and two trees.
 The green roof design team was headed by the Chicago area firm Conservation Design Forum in conjunction with noted "green" architect William McDonough.
 With an abundance of flowering plants on the rooftop, beekeepers harvest approximately 200 lb of honey each year from hives installed on the rooftop.
 Tours of the green roof are by special arrangement only.
 The Chicago City Hall Green Roof won the Merit Design Award of the American Society of Landscape Architecture (ASLA) competition in 2002.

 In media

-The exterior and parts of the interior of Chicago City Hall were featured in the 1980 comedy film The Blues Brothers when the titular characters, Jake and Elwood Blues, race to the building to pay a tax deadline while being chased by a horde of police officers, firefighters, and the military.
+The exterior and parts of the interior of the building were featured in the climax of the 1980 comedy film The Blues Brothers, in which the titular characters, Jake and Elwood Blues, race to the building to beat a property tax deadline while being chased by police officers, firefighters, and the U.S. Military.

-The interiors of Chicago City Hall were featured in the 1993 blockbuster movie The Fugitive, where Richard Kimble (played by Harrison Ford) is chased down the stairs by U.S. Marshal Samuel Gerard (Tommy Lee Jones), until spilling into the lobby, where Kimble narrowly escapes being apprehended by Gerard and his men.
+The building's interiors of were featured in the 1993 blockbuster movie The Fugitive, where Richard Kimble (played by Harrison Ford) is chased down the stairs by U.S. Marshal Samuel Gerard (Tommy Lee Jones), until spilling into the lobby, where Kimble narrowly escapes being apprehended by Gerard and his men.

 Agencies

-The Following Agencies are located in City Hall:
+The Following Agencies are located in the building: